GiorgosGi/PythonCalc/README.md

 # PythonCalculator

-Α simplified calculator in python
+Two different variants of a simplified calculator in python.